billymosis/GLFW-CMake-starter-learnopengl.com/README.md

 ## Project Structure

 Make sure to place the downloaded **GLAD** files inside the `external/glad` folder as shown below.
 The `external` directory contains third-party dependencies like GLAD and GLFW.
+For the math part also place the downloaded glm to `external/glm`.

 ```
 ├───external